Supreme Court of New Zealand: Building

 The Supreme Court sits in Wellington.
-Until the Court's new $80.7 million home was built, beside and expanding into the historic High Court building, the court was housed in temporary facilities located in the High Court in Wellington with offices located in Old Government Buildings.
+Until the court's new $80.7 million home was built—beside and expanding into the historic High Court building—the court was housed in temporary facilities located in the High Court in Wellington with offices located in Old Government Buildings.
 The building was formally opened on 18 January 2010 by Prince William.

 The upper portion of the building's exterior is surrounded by a bronze screen and red glass facade.
-The forms were inspired by the intertwining of rātā and pohutukawa trees.
+The forms were inspired by the intertwining of rātā and pōhutukawa trees.
 The interior follows a similar theme; the court room is oval shaped with tiled walls mimicking the shape of a kauri cone.

 Leave

 Unlike final appellate courts in some other countries, there is no automatic right of appeal to the Supreme Court of New Zealand.
 All appeals are by leave granted by the Supreme Court.
 No lower courts may grant leave to appeal.

-Leave is granted or declined based on a number of factors listed in section 74 of the Senior Courts Act, with the overarching principle being that it must be necessary in the interests of justice for the Court to hear the appeal.
+Leave is granted or declined based on a number of factors listed in section 74 of the Senior Courts Act, with the overarching principle being that it must be necessary in the interests of justice for the court to hear the appeal.
 Leave applications may be determined by any two permanent judges of the court based on the written submission of the parties without an oral hearing; however, they are normally determined by a panel of three.
 The judges determining the application can decide to hold an oral hearing if they wish.

 This system is also in place in the United Kingdom where the Supreme Court of the United Kingdom, the highest court of appeal in the United Kingdom, also must grant leave for appeal for cases to be heard before it.
 The same is true for appeals to the Court of Final Appeal of Hong Kong.
 Similarly, most litigants seeking to appeal to the Constitutional Court of South Africa, Supreme Court of the United States, Supreme Court of Canada or High Court of Australia require leave before their case can be heard – although there are some exceptions to this in the latter three courts.